ElmarUhl/Python/README.md

 To running a python program type in terminal command line ```python3 program_name.py```.

+- ⚠️ WARNING - Never give names for your files equal to libraries will be imported!
+This is give an error on try importing libraries.

 ## PIP Usefull Commands

 - ```pip --version``` to see the version of pip